lorefc/Transmission-line-distributed-parameters/README.md

 #### Cost profile of 500MW scenarios, composed by cable, tower and losses costs:
 ![Perfil de custos composto (500MW)](https://github.com/lorefc/Transmission-line-distributed-parameters/assets/108432416/1fd8921c-d937-4ec0-bb54-d56def8e713f)
-> How much each cost component contributes to total cost in relation to the price of that scenario.
-Expensive scenarios have an ilogical combination of voltage and cable diameter, as per electrical theory.
+> How much each component contributes to total cost in relation to the price of that scenario.
+> Expensive scenarios have an "ilogical" combination of voltage and cable diameter, as per electrical theory.

 #### Cable ampacity versus current levels of a given scenario:
 ![amperagem](https://github.com/lorefc/Transmission-line-distributed-parameters/assets/108432416/ff98f07c-0aff-474f-b9a1-c6e1090675b6)
-> All viable scenarios obviously have cables that can handle the current levels of the transmission line.
+> All viable scenarios use cables that can handle its current levels.
 This graph proves it.

 > [!NOTE]
 > Prices are arbitrary and given in an imaginary monetary unit.
 A value is assigned to energy losses and construction costs, which vary according to voltage levels and type/number of conductors.